DTrXuan/my_cv/index.md

 ## About

-Highly skilled Automotive Embedded Engineer with 4 years of experience in developing and optimizing embedded software for engine and denox control systems.
-Collaborative team player with expertise in communication protocols, microprocessors, and diagnostic tools.
+I am an experienced Automotive Embedded Engineer with four years of work in the field.
+I'm skilled at creating and improving software for car engines and denox systems.
+I'm good at working with others and know a lot about communication, microprocessors, and diagnostic tools, which are important in the car industry.

+Right now, I am working on a Diagnostic Stack to meet the requirements of a JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool

+Outside of work, I enjoy trying new technology and building things as a hobby.
+This helps me learn and use my engineering skills.

 ---